-(b) No investigator may make a notation of such a refusal in his report or in any other manner maintain evidence of such a refusal.
+(b) No investigator may make a notation of such a refusal in the investigator's report or in any other manner maintain evidence of such a refusal.

 2. Evidence of any refusal by a peace officer to submit to a polygraphic examination is not admissible at any subsequent hearing, trial or other judicial or administrative proceeding.